Home Heritage Centres RAF Dunkeswell RAF Upottery RAF Culmhead RAF Merryfield RAF Exeter Other Airfield Links

 Merryfield airfield was built to the Class "A" bomber standard, by John Laing Ltd who were the main contractors with work commencing in late 1942 and was formally opened by the RAF on 9 February 1944

 Unlike other local airfields, work proceeded slowly as there was a problem with the drainage of waterways crossing the site.
-However these problems were eventually overcome and the Airfield completed
+However these problems were eventually overcome and the Airfield completed.

 In September 1943, while the airfield was being constructed the official name was changed from Isle Abbotts to Merryfield.
 This initially appears puzzling as at first glance the name is rather distinctive and such changes were usually connected with contractual alterations or where another airfield had a similar sounding name which might cause confusion.